Do you have what it takes

-2. Basic Literacy (BL) adults: These learners, ages 18 and up, are native English speakers, who are in need of improving their reading levels.
-It is impossible to overstate that basic reading learners are highly diverse in their abilities, goals and needs.
-Some are reviewing material in order to enter into a GED program, while others may not know the alphabet.
+2. Basic Literacy (BL) adults: These learners, ages 18 and up, who are in need of improving their reading and writing skills.
+It is impossible to overstate that basic literacy learners are highly diverse in their abilities, goals and needs.
+Some are taking GED classes and need extra support in their studies, while others may not know the alphabet.
 Typically, our students are reading between a first and fifth grade reading level.
 To give you an idea, a person with a 5th grade reading level can understand a simple sentence and sign their name, but they cannot comprehend nutritional labels, a job application, legal text, or locate an intersection on a map.
 Our learners sometimes have a specific life goal such as finding, retaining, or improving employment, studying for a driver’s license, helping a child to read, or reading labels on prescription medicine.

 Throughout more than 45 years of history, Literacy New York Buffalo-Niagara has found that bridging cultures often creates unique, interesting relationships.
 Some of our most wonderful, productive, tutor/learner pairs have come out of the cross-cultural matches and we encourage tutors to seek diverse, cross-cultural matches.
 If you prefer to work with a learner of a particular gender or ethnicity please let us know, and we will do our best to accommodate.